lucasvegalv/lucasvegalv/README.md

 <h3 align="left">About me:</h3>

-- 🔭 I’m a **Software Engineering student** looking for my first dev job experience!
+- 🔭 I’m a **Software Engineering student** looking for my first tech job experience!

 - 🌱 I’m currently learning and practicing with some technologies.
-(Python, JavaScript, React, Node, Express, MongoDB, Styled Components)
+(Python, SQL, JavaScript, React, Express, MongoDB, Styled Components)

 - ⚡ In my free time I like to learn about product management, startups, web3, productivity, mindset and other related topics.
 I also like to cook and train :)